iworkflowio/durable-timer/docs/design/database-design.md

 - **LSI (Local Secondary Index)**: Storage for LSI is billed at the same rate as the base table, and write costs are included in the base table's write capacity.
 LSI has a strict 10GB storage limit per partition, but this is manageable through proper shard management.
 LSI queries are always strongly consistent and operate within the same partition as the base table.
 - **GSI (Global Secondary Index)**: GSI storage is billed separately from the base table, and you pay for both read and write capacity (or on-demand) on the GSI in addition to the base table.
 GSI does **not** have the 10GB per-partition limit—storage is effectively unlimited and scales independently.
 - **Cost Comparison**: LSI is significantly more cost-effective for write-heavy workloads since writes don't consume additional capacity.
 GSI incurs additional costs for every write operation that affects the index.
-- **Design Choice**: We use LSI for timer execution queries (by executeAt) to minimize costs while using the composite sort key for direct CRUD operations (by timerId).
+- **Design Choice**: We use LSI for timer execution queries (by executeAt) to minimize costs while using the composite sort key for direct CRUD operations (by namespace and timerId).
 The unified table design keeps all shard and timer data in the same partition, improving data locality and transaction performance.
-The 10GB partition limit is managed through administrative controls - when a partition approaches the limit, system administrators can create new groups with higher shard counts to redistribute the load.
+The 10GB partition limit is managed through administrative controls - when a partition approaches the limit, system administrators can create new namespaces with higher shard counts to redistribute the load.

 ## Traditional SQL Databases